andongfan/mlscript/doc/mls-codebase-doc.md

 We first introduce several typer data types defined in `TyperDatatypes.scala`:

 - Class `TypeProvenance` stores the location where a type is introduced.
-- Class `LazyTypeInfo` is for type definitions including classes, mixins, modules, and let-/fun-bindings.
+- Class `LazyTypeInfo` is for type definitions including classes, mixins, modules.
 Its type is lazily computed to support *mutual recursive* type definitions.
 It has a `complete` method to complete typing lazily typed definitions.
 - Class `PolymorphicType` represents a type with universally quantified type variables.
 By convention, in the type body, type variables of levels greater than the polymorphic type's level are polymorphic.
-- Class `Methodtype` is deprecated.
 - Class `SimpleType` is a general type form of all types.
-It has a field `level` for level-based polymorphism.
+It requires a method `level` for level-based polymorphism.
 - Class `BaseType` includes base types such as function, array, tuple, and class tag types.
 It can later be refined by `RecordType`.
 - Class `RecordType` is a record type.
 It has a list of bindings from record fields to their types.